WhiteDreamDev/Jexactyl-Installer/README.md

 | CentOS           | 8       | :white_check_mark: |
 | ---------------- | ------- | ------------------ |

-_\* Ubuntu 16 and Debian 8 no longer supported since Pterodactyl does not actively support it._
+_\* Ubuntu 16 & Debian 8 & CentOS 6 no longer supported since Pterodactyl does not actively support it._

 ## Using the installation scripts